Filtering and predicting using the Gaussian Process filter¶

 import numpy as np

-from sklearn.gaussian_process.kernels import ExpSineSquared, RBF
+from sklearn.gaussian_process.kernels import ExpSineSquared

 from darts import TimeSeries